 - Beacon Hill Crime Tour

 - Battle of Bunker Hill

-Oh, and don’t forget that we offer a pay-what-you-wish walking tour of Cambridge and Harvard that you might want to take while you’re in the area!
+Note that if you're interested, we offer a pay-what-you-wish walking tour of Cambridge and Harvard that you can take while you’re in the area.

 You may have heard about those crazy people who go swimming in frigid waters during the winter, but did you know you can actually join them?

-On New Year’s Day, the L Street Brownies will be taking a polar plunge into the Dorchester Bay.
-Their New Year’s Polar Plunge has reached historic proportions with 1,000 people joining in 2017.
+On New Year’s Day, January 1st, the L Street Brownies will be taking a polar plunge into Dorchester Bay.

 For more activities that won’t cost a dime, make sure to read our free things to do section.

 If you’re planning to see a lot of attractions while visiting Boston, it’s worth noting that you can save money on tickets by using a tourist pass.

 Boston currently has several different types of passes to choose from, and they each include a lot of popular activities including tours, museums, cruises and other things to do.